lwhsu/freebsd-201606-ci-hackathon/slides.md

 - Issues
   - Some jobs require package pre-installed on build slaves
-      - can be solved by automatically provision build environment (script needed!)
+      - Can be solved by automatically provision build environment (script needed!)
   - Running test VM depends on NFS, adding one more unstable factor
-      - can be solved by introducing a artifact server
+      - Can be solved by introducing a artifact server
   - Running test/build may crash the host where jenkins master is running

 ---